 If you wish to get into a ketogenic state quickly, then you will have to adjust what you eat.

-You will enter ketosis faster if you limit your carbohydrates.
+When following a low carb lifestyle, you will naturally enter ketosis faster if you limit your carbohydrates.

 Typically I eat anywhere within 20-50g of net carbs every day, but you will obtain better results keeping your glucose levels low.